stephanie-phuong-khanh/investing-platform/README.md

-# connecting starts to angel investors 👼🏿
+# connecting startups to angel investors 👼🏿